samuelwcampbell/writ2313-SP2023/Assignment 2/Assignment 2 Instructions.md

 You can invent other details about Charlie as needed for composing your letter, like the type of engineering work they will be doing, gender/pronouns, college they attended, employer, etc.
 ## Other requirements
+- When you start the assignment, set the status of your assigned issue on [the project board](https://github.com/users/samuelwcampbell/projects/2) to "In Progress" to indicate you've begun working on it.
 - Write 700 to 800 words
 - Pick 3 to 5 core ideas based on topics covered in class so far to convey to Charlie, such as the ones listed below, and write around 100 words per idea explaining why it’s important, how to successfully implement it, and so on.
 You can include examples or images as permitted by markdown (see next section).
 - You can look back at the agenda for topics we have covered so far this semester.
 Here are some suggestions: